EthanHaque/garden_app/WRITEUP.md

   job updates, eliminating the need for polling.
 - **Interactive Dashboard:** The jobs table includes a search input for filtering and clickable column headers for sorting the data.
 Users can manually retry failed jobs or delete jobs directly from the UI via a dropdown menu.
+- **Detailed UI Tooltips:** The UI makes use of Tooltip components to improve user experience.
+For instance, in the jobs table, full URLs and detailed error messages for failed jobs are shown in a tooltip on hover, keeping the main table view clean.
+As jobs are processing, the user can hover over the progress bar to see updates on its status.
 - **Dark/Light Mode:** The application includes a theme toggler for switching between dark and light modes, with the user's preference saved in local storage.
 - **Landing Page:** Added a landing page with some light animations for a bit of stylistic flair.